5 Undiscovered Natural Wonders of the U.S.

 by NEA Member Benefits

-The sheer size and scale of the United States presents a treasure trove of travel opportunities for Americans.
+The sheer size and scale of the United States presents a treasure trove of travel opportunities for Americans travelling domestically.
 Our natural wonders and wildlife spectacles are some of the most awe-inspiring that you’ll find anywhere on the planet.
 Some sights, like the Grand Canyon, are world-famous.
 Others, such as the synchronous fireflies in the Smoky Mountains, are less conspicuous and require you winning a specific lottery to attend.
+Still, there are plenty of lesser-known places to see Mother Nature showing off that are accessible to everyone.

 If you’re adventurous, delve below the earth’s surface to take a subterranean boat ride in Indiana, or stroll behind an underground waterfall in Tennessee.
 Be wowed by a nighttime rainbow in Kentucky, or by the sun becoming “eclipsed” by hundreds of cranes in Nebraska.
 You can even stir up your own bioluminescent glow in Washington.

-If you’re ready to let the nation’s natural resources inspire you, visit these five spectacles.
+If you’re ready to let the nation’s natural resources inspire you, visit these five under-the-radar spectacles.

 1. Enchanted moonbows in Kentucky